Sifflet Native App for Snowflake (private preview)

 1. Create the Application in your Snowflake account

 You can install the Snowflake Native App directly from the Snowflake Marketplace.
-During installation, you will be asked to enter the required connection information:
+During installation, you will be asked to enter the required information:

 2. Grant privileges to databases to be discovered and monitored